tinymovr/Tinymovr/studio/Python/README.md

 ### Installing using pip

 This is the most straightforward method to install Tinymovr studio and have access to hardware.
+We use pip3 to ensure Tinymovr is installed using Python 3 (required).

-    pip install tinymovr
+    pip3 install tinymovr

 #### Installing earlier versions